 - How long I’ve been at Rush: I’ve worked at Rush since Feb.
 2020.
-I started at the Rush Copley Convenient Care and then transitioned into the Rush On Demand program.
+I started at Rush Convenient Care and then transitioned into the Rush On Demand program.

 - Where I got my medical degree: Northern Illinois University